 When a signal coming out of a delay line is routed back into the other delay line this is called cross – feedback.
 Cross-feedback is used specifically when using stereo delays and allows different delay times to be mixed together to create incredible sonic scapes.
 When coupled with the modulation matrix this single feature takes sound design possibilities to a whole new level.
 It really is a shame that more processors don’t afford this feature.
 The ability to feed one channel to another and then have control over that process opens up a world of sound design opportunities.

-In the video I show you how to use Softube’s Timeless 2, Izotope’s DDLY and Soundtoys Echoboy stereo delay effects plugins.
-I explain how to use the Style function on Echoboy, the analogue and grain functioons of the DDLY and the Cross-feedback feature on Timeless 2.
+In the Delay Effect – Cross Feedback and Style video I show you how to use Softube’s Timeless 2, Izotope’s DDLY and Soundtoys Echoboy stereo delay effects plugins.
+I explain how to use the Style function on Echoboy, the analog and grain functions of the DDLY and the Cross-feedback feature on Timeless 2.
 I run through many sound design examples using a female vocal recording and show you how easy it is to create different textures using these essential features.

 Plugins used in this video:

 Topics covered in this video are:

 - Granular against Slices